docbleach/DocBleach/README.md

 # Project Status

-We think this project is as complete as we want to be.
 Don't expect the code base to change everyday, but feel free to contribute: new ideas are more than welcome,  and threats evolve - so should we.

+Some things would be awesome, though:
+- Having a nice logo
+- Refactoring the code base, maybe separate it into layers
+- Improving the output, so that humans and robots can use it.
+- Writing more content to show explain how the sanitation process works, why it works.
+- Adding more stats!